Domara7/LightBnB/README.md

 1. Create a new repository
 2. Clone this repository to your local device
 3. Install all the dependencies using npm install
-4.To run the app type npm run local
+4. To run the app type npm run local
 5. Visit http://localhost:3000 in the browser to view the app